tinygrad/tinygrad/docs/linearizer_v2.md

 More generically, the whole network is a DAG.
 Ignore the forward/backward stuff, I'm fine with starting at the LazyBuffer level.

 1. Is it possible to put an entire network in a single kernel?
 I think the answer has to be yes, but you may end up doing an absolutely crazy amount of recomputation.
+This should still be doable to check correctness.
 2. You can use intermediate buffers, be they local or global, to do less compute.

 This is a rewrite of a lot of tinygrad.
-I don't think continuing to support Interpreted backends is worth it.
+I don't think continuing to support Interpreted backends is worth it, have to deal with disk in a smart way.

 We keep the frontend: tensor.py + mlops.py + lazy.py
-We keep the backend (renderer/runtime): cstyle.py + ops_*.py
+We keep the backend (renderer/runtime): cstyle.py + device.py + ops_*.py
 We keep the shapetracker/symbolic: shapetracker.py + view.py + symbolic.py
 We keep the features and nn stuff.
 But codegen is all rewritten.